latestchatty/simple-chatty-server/doc/api.md

 Call [/v2/waitForEvent](#get-v2waitforevent), passing the last event ID (either from the original [/v2/getNewestEventId](#get-v2getnewesteventid) call, or the previous loop).
 This will block until an event is ready, so your loop does not need any delays (unless you want to artificially limit the rate of events).
 - *For mobile clients and other "limited energy/bandwidth/processor" scenarios:*
 Call [/v2/pollForEvent](#get-v2pollforevent), passing the last event ID (either from the original [/v2/getNewestEventId](#get-v2getnewesteventid) call, or the previous loop).
 This will always return immediately, but may return zero events.
 Then delay for length of time of your choosing (perhaps 1 minute) to allow your WiFi/3G/LTE radio to go idle.
-- If `ERR_TOO_MANY_EVENTS` is returned, then throw out your copy of the chatty and start over by calling [/v2/getNewestEventId](#get-v2getnewesteventid) and [/v2/getChatty](#get-v2getchatty).
+- If `TooManyEvents` in the response is true, then throw out your copy of the chatty and start over by calling [/v2/getNewestEventId](#get-v2getnewesteventid) and [/v2/getChatty](#get-v2getchatty).
 If the call fails with a different error, then display the error message and exit the loop rather than continuing to call it.

 When your event loop retrieves a new event:
 - For a new post, insert the post into your copy of the chatty.